Edinburgh-Genome-Foundry/DnaCauldron/README.rst

 How it works
 ------------

-Dna Cauldron predicts circular constructs by explores circular paths in parts homology graphs , an idea also used in first described in `Pereira et al. Bioinf.
-2015 <http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0544-x>`_ . and used in the Python library `PyDNA <https://github.com/BjornFJohansson/pydna>`_.
+Dna Cauldron predicts circular constructs by finding circular paths in parts homology graphs, an idea first described in
+`Pereira et al. Bioinf.
+2015 <http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0544-x>`_ .
+and used in the Python library `PyDNA <https://github.com/BjornFJohansson/pydna>`_.